Bulby-Bull/EmbeddedProjectExam/README.md

 We developed the protocol, the devices, the broker and the control server implementation in C code.
 All code is available in other directories

 ## Compilation
-To compile the control server and the broker, we have to execute this following command: *gcc -o control controlserv.c SBVK_broker.c -lpthread*.
+To compile the control server and the broker, we have to execute this following command: *gcc -o control controlserv.c -lpthread*.

-All structures specific to our protocol are declared in the header file called "structure.h" and "structureapp.h".
+All structures specific to our protocol are declared in the header file called "structure.h" and "structureapp.h" and the "SBVK_broker.c" is include into the "BrokerAndControlServer.c" file.